Skip to main content

 7 mentions Positive Neutral Negative

-Gameplay reviews highlight a mix of enjoyment and frustration, with players appreciating the vent mechanic, storyline, and aesthetic, while also noting some mechanics as broken and limited interactivity with the environment.
-The first-person perspective and creative mechanics are generally well-received, though some players feel overwhelmed by the game's pacing and sound design.
-Overall, the gameplay is seen as decent but could benefit from more interactive elements and clearer objectives.
+Gameplay reviews highlight a mix of enjoyment and frustration, with players appreciating unique mechanics and the storyline, but also noting issues like broken elements and limited interactivity.
+The first-person perspective and aesthetic are praised, though some feel the gameplay could benefit from more interactive options and clearer objectives.
+Overall, while the mechanics are seen as creative, they can be hindered by design choices that affect player experience.

 • “I like the vent mechanic, the storyline, and the general gameplay of it.”